 - 100% (at least medium size) Indonesian-owned company classification

 Secondly, you need to confirm your position at the sponsoring company as the limited stay permit is issued based on the approval of your working permit/IMTA and IMTA requires the details of your job title and location.

 The length of your stay depends heavily on your job title.
 For example, Directors and Commissioners are guaranteed to get an extendable 1-year KITAS whereas Advisors can only get a non-extendable 6-month KITAS.

-Sponsorship entity should propose a job title in accordance with the regulations issued by the Ministry of Manpower and this depends on the business classification of the entity.
+Sponsorship entity should propose a job title by the regulations issued by the Ministry of Manpower, and this depends on the business classification of the entity.

 As soon as your position at the sponsoring company is secured, the entity should proceed to your work and stay permit application.

 #2 KITAS sponsored by your Indonesian spouse